Social determinants of health: Chronic stress and health

 In addition to this, the way that an individual responds to stress can influence their health status.
 Often, individuals responding to chronic stress will develop potentially positive or negative coping behaviors.
-People who cope with stress through positive behaviors such as exercise or social connections may not be as affected by the relationship between stress and health, whereas those with a coping style more prone to over-consumption (i.e. emotional eating, drinking, smoking or drug use) are more likely to see negative health effects of stress.
+People who cope with stress through positive behaviors, such as exercise or social connections, may be less affected by the relationship between stress and health.
+In contrast, those with a coping style more prone to over-consumption (i.e., emotional eating, drinking, smoking, or drug use) are more likely to see negative health effects of stress.
 Vape shops are also found more in low socioeconomic status areas.
 The owners target these areas in particular to gain profit.
 Since people with low-income status are not highly educated, they are more prone to make poor health behavior choices.
 Socioeconomic status also has a huge impact in lives of people of color.
-According to Kids Count Data Center, Children in Poverty 2014, in the United States 39% of African American children and adolescents, and 33% of Latino children and adolescents are living in poverty (Kids Count Data Center, Children in Poverty 2014).
-The stress these racial groups with low socioeconomic status face, is higher than the same race group from a high-income community.
+According to the Kids Count Data Center, Children in Poverty 2014, in the United States, 39% of African American children and adolescents, and 33% of Latino children and adolescents are living in poverty (Kids Count Data Center, Children in Poverty 2014).
+The stress these racial groups with low socioeconomic status face is higher than that of the same race group from a high-income community.
 According to the research done on socioeconomic disparities in vape shop density and proximity to public schools, the researchers found that vape shops were located a lot more in the areas with schools where African-Americans/Latinos/Hispanic students were in higher population than the areas with schools where White population was more.
 The growing number of vape shops in low-income and ethnically diverse communities causes disparities in healthcare by increasing exposure to tobacco and nicotine products.
 According to research, targeted advertising and increased accessibility add to growing rates of vaping among younger people and underprivileged populations.
 Policies that control vape store locations and restrict advertising to vulnerable populations have been offered as possible methods to address these disparities in healthcare access.